jedi-academy/learn-2420/data/tutorials/setup01.md

 space, eg. double the suggested size.
 We will be adding more goodies as the course goes on.

-Once the VM is created, it will boot from the "optical drive", into LiveGNOME.
+Once the VM is created, it will boot from the "optical drive" when you start it, into LiveGNOME.
 Take the "Install to hard disk" option from the desktop, and install CentOS.

-Set the root password to "redhat" (acknowledging that this is insecure), and add a user "student" with a password of "student".
+**Set the root password to "redhat" (acknowledging that this is insecure), and add a user "student" with a password of "student".
-This will then match the instructions in the learning guide.
+This will then match the instructions in the learning guide.**

 An added bonus: it will be hard to forget your passwords :D

-Today's lab will be completed using this "client" CentOS VM.

 ##You should be good to go!

-Once you have your "client" VM fully setup, you are ready for today's lab proper.
+Once you have your "client" VM fully setup, feel free to play with CentOS.
+There will be readings / online videos assigned for you to absorb before next week's class, when we dive into Linux in earnest!